LukeGrahamLandry/hctarcs/devlog.md

+Noticed making it think stop this script is async makes linrays really slow and added a graph of how many futures handled each frame.
+Turns out its 700k... oops.
+So yeah need to work on that.
+Should allow in between functions that don't need to do any io actions but call a function that does at the end to not be themselves wrapped in a future.

 ## async tres (Jan 6)

 Removed the sync version of receive since I don't bother using it ever for fully sync projects.
 You just wrap the message handler in a single future.
 (That's not even an allocation since it wont capture anything, its one fn ptr indirection).